surniaulula/wpsso/readme.txt

 = 3.35.2-rc1 =

 (2016/09/22) Added new article create and update date meta tags for Weibo.
-Added player stream and stream:content_type meta tags for Facebook embeded videos.
+Added player stream and stream:content_type meta tags for Facebook embedded videos.

 = 3.35.1-1 =